Raj8313/PythonAssignment-1/README.md

 - If the number is greater than 150, then skip it and move to the next number

 - If the number is greater than 500, then stop the loop

 ```
 numbers = [12, 75, 150, 180, 145, 525, 50]

+for element in numbers:
+    if element > 500:
+        break
+    elif element > 150:
+        continue
+    elif element % 5 == 0:
+        print(element)

+ output : 75
+          150
+          145

 ```

 ---